wclr/steal-hmr/README.md

 - Open your browser `http://localhost:7000`
 - You can changes files `js/css/less` *inside the app folder* and see what happens
 - Notice that css/less reload do not made any changes to apps current state
+- See example of hot reloading for [CanJS UI framework](http://github.com/whitecolor/can-hot)

 ##Licence